wwake/dpics/README.md

 See ``license.txt`` for the license.

+The latest code has been updated to a more modern version of C# - but left comparable to what's in the book.
+(More improvements could be done, but would make it even less compatible.)

+(Unfortunately, the WebService example did not survive modernization, but the code's still available to look at.)

 Unfortunately, Steve died in 2008, so Bill Wake ([william.wake@acm.org](mailto: william.wake@acm.org)) is maintaining this repository.

 **History:**

+* Oct 17, 2016.
+Modernized the code to .Net 4.5 and able to build and run on VS2012 with C# 4.0.
 * Oct 10, 2016.
 Unzip the main zip file.
 The resulting files will be subject to updates, and the original zip file will be left intact.
 * Oct.
 10, 2016.
 Initial checkin for github.